 Please decide on one* of the presentation styles listed below.

 You will create a 36 in. by 48 in. poster (deadline for submitting posters for printing is 4 p.m.
-Friday, April 14) and prepare a 2-3 minute summary about your I.S.
+Monday, April 16) and prepare a 2-3 minute summary about your I.S.
 Your poster will be displayed for the whole Symposium.
-You will be in attendance at your poster to chat with people as they walk by.
+You will be in attendance at your poster for a two hour block of the day to chat with people as they walk by.

 You will prepare a 12 minute speech about your I.S.
 This can be accompanied by PowerPoint or other digital media presentation as applicable to your project, digital media should be uploaded to the assigned room's computer the day before the Symposium.
 Presenters will be placed in groups of three with a common thread (if possible).
 If you know of two others who share a common theme and have also applied to do an oral presentation, you are encouraged to indicate this and will be placed together if possible.